7 tips for disciplining children with autism

 2. Work on more appropriate ways of communicating

 Leo is expressing his communication inappropriately.
 So we need to help him learn how to articulate things in a more advanced way.
-When I used to work with Leo he responded very well to me drawing what he was thinking and feeling, to help him describe what was happening.
-This helped him realise that I was on his side trying to work out what is going on for him and helping him learn a different way of handling situations the next time they arose.
+When I used to work with Leo he responded very well to me drawing what he was thinking and feeling.
+This helped him describe what was happening.
+It helped him realise that I was on his side trying to work out what is going on for him and helping him learn a different way of handling situations the next time they arose.
 I also know that Leo is a very visual leaner and this strength should continue to be used in his intervention.

 3. Be Careful with the language you use